peritext/peritext/specification/sections/doc-meta_syntax.md

 But sequentiality does not suffice to assert that 'Introduction' is less general than 'Part 1' (information that could graphically be coded as a larger left-gutter distance).
 We therefore need a **generality** parameter for structuring information.
 To finish with, we have nevertheless **inclusion or belonging** informations, that are distinct from the previous : Chapter 1 *belongs* to the Part 1, and is affected by it in a number of ways - for instance, it would share the same keywords, maybe the same author(s), or the same typographic setting, etc.

-Therefore, there are four types of organizational information that can be given to a Modulo's section :
+Therefore, there are four types of organizational information that can be given to a Peritext's section :
 * **identification information** : *this section will be identified by this expression*
 * **sequentiality information** : *this section follows that other section*
 * **generality information** : *this section is of that importance regarding its parent section* (think of html titles h1, h2, h3, ...)